New Year’s Eve Driving Safety

 Drunk Driving and Other Dangers on the Road

-- Drinking alcohol affects your depth perception and information-processing skills, slowing down your central nervous system’s functions and reducing your reaction time.1
+- Drinking alcohol affects your depth perception and information-processing skills, slowing down your central nervous system’s functions and reducing your reaction time (American Safety Council).

 - Many people stay out late on New Year’s Eve, so drowsy driving is another concern.
-The effects of drowsy driving include impaired reasoning and performance, which can lead to motor vehicle crashes.2
+The effects of drowsy driving include impaired reasoning and performance, which can lead to motor vehicle crashes (National Highway Traffic Safety Administration).

 - Causing an accident due to drunk or drowsy driving can lead to jail time, license suspension, and large fees.
 Causing a car accident can also increase your insurance premiums.
-At its most dire, you can injure or even kill other motorists.3
+At its most dire, you can injure or even kill other motorists (American Safety Council).

 If you’re hosting the party:

-- Have plenty of water on hand, and stop serving alcohol several hours before the party ends.
+- The American Safety Council recommends that hosts stop serving alcohol several hours before the party ends.

 If you’re heading out for the night:

-*This article was originally published December 30, 2020
+*This article was adapted from an earlier version originally published by Merchants on December 30, 2020.